wodny/aqi/Readme.md

 | Targówek      |   X   |      X      |  X |  X  |  X  |  X |
 | Ursynów       |   X   |      X      |  X |  X  |  X  |    |

-Availability of a sensor at a particular station is marked with "X".
+Availability of a sensor at a particular [station][6] is marked with "X".
 Only those chemicals which are reported by aqicn.org are included in the table.
 The site reports levels of all 6 chemicals for every location so for some of them they have be estimated values.

 The Podleśna station seems to be offline.
 Krucza, Porajów and Puszczy Solskiej locations don't seem to be directly associated with WIOŚ